Reading Time: 10 minutes

 • Remember, fruiting is not the same as inoculation (introducing the fungi to the logs).
 You can inoculate at any time of the year.
 Generally, they are inoculated after winter when you actually chop a tree down.

-• Please remember fruiting is not the same as inoculation.
-You can inoculate all types of species at the same time, but they will fruit when the temperatures are favourable to them.
+• You can inoculate all types of species at the same time, but they will fruit when the temperatures are favourable to them.

 • Eucalyptus spp. is readily available in Australia and is recommended for use.
 Some people may experience stomach upset due to eucalyptus oils, but this is very rare.
 The majority of people are fine.
 Initially, only consume mushrooms in small quantities from eucalyptus logs, and if you do not notice discomfort, you can increase the quantity.